Bri-Gonzalez/I-Choose-You/README.md

 #### MVP

-- Use the PokeAPI to return the names and sprites of different Pokemon
+- Use the PokeAPI to return the names and sprites of different Pokémon
 - Render data on page
-- Allow user to select a Pokeball button by element type (Fire, Grass or Water), and then get back a Pokemon name and sprite for the element type selected
+- Allow user to select a Poké Ball button by element type (Fire, Grass or Water), and then get back a Pokémon name and sprite for the element type selected

 #### PostMVP

-- Add a "Catch Pokemon" page:
+- Add a "Catch Pokémon" page:

-   * User will click a button to get back randomly generated Pokemon with the Pokemon's name and sprite
+   * User will click a button to get back randomly generated Pokémon with the Pokémon's name and sprite
-   * User will be able to decide whether to "catch" the Pokemon or "set it free"
+   * User will be able to decide whether to "catch" the Pokémon or "set it free"
-   * Save the caught Pokemon
+   * Save the caught Pokémon

 ## Project Schedule